simonbrady/azure-terraform/README.md

 ## Prerequisites

-All you need for this demo is an Azure account.
-You can get a free one [here](https://azure.microsoft.com/en-us/free/).
+All you need for this demo is an Azure account (you can get a free one [here](https://azure.microsoft.com/en-us/free/)).
 Everything else is run through [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) in a browser.